FeatureBaseDB/www/content/docs/administration.md

 For larger datasets and to make this process faster you could copy the relevant data files from the other nodes to the new one before startup.

-Note: This will only work when the replication factor is greater >= 2
+Note: This will only work when the replication factor is >= 2

 #### Using Auto Sync